yuvalmGS/gigaspaces-wiki-jekyll/xap97/query-paging-support.markdown

 ![paging-iteratorBuilder.jpg](/attachment_files/paging-iteratorBuilder.jpg)
 {%endcolumn%}
 {%endsection%}
+{%endcomment%}

+The [IteratorBuilder](http://www.gigaspaces.com/docs/JavaDoc{% currentversion %}/org/openspaces/core/IteratorBuilder.html) with the [GSIterator](http://www.gigaspaces.com/docs/JavaDoc{% currentversion %}/index.html?com/j_spaces/core/client/GSIterator.html)  provides the ability to exhaustively read through all of the objects from the space that match one or more SQLQuery/templates.

+There are scenarios where the conventional read operation that returns a single space object does not fit and there is a need to return a collection of entries from the space.
+Generally, an iterator should be used in cases where returning all the entries in one result with the `readMultiple` operation will consume too much memory on the client or introduce too much latency before the first space object could be processed.

 The iterator constructs a match set (a collection of space objects instances) that incrementally returns the necessary objects in chunks or pages.
 The `GSIterator` constructs a proxy object that can be used to access a match set created by a space.
 The `GSIterator` will initially contain some population of objects specified by the operation that created it.
 These objects can be retrieved by calling the `next` method.
 A successful call to `next` will remove the returned object from the match set.
 Match sets can end up in one of two terminal states: `exhausted` or `invalidated`.